 Every level of employees from managers to the cleaners is encouraged to suggest where improvement can be made.

 Every person counts and should have a direct impact on the best way things can be done.
-This powerful team approach gives you a way to harnesses suggestions from people at every level.
+This powerful team approach gives you a way to harness suggestions from people at every level.

 Working together to solve problems can be a great way to help team building and understanding each employee’s skills and strengths.